acearchive/artifact-submissions/CONTRIBUTING.md

 changes to the repo.
 Committing this change directly to `main` is probably safe, although you may want to check out what the artifact page will look like on the site first by using `npm run server` to spin up a local instance of the site.

+## Manually Dispatching Workflows

+The CI workflow only validates/uploads submission files which are different from the parent commit.
+That's how we determine whether an artifact submission has changed and needs to be reuploaded.
+Typically, this should work fine.

+However, if you ever need to run one of the workflows manually, you have to remember that it will only affect files modified since the parent commit.
+If you need to bypass this restriction, you can specify the base ref to diff against when you trigger a workflow via `workflow_dispatch`.
+You'll be prompted with a dialog, where the default base ref is `HEAD~1`.